 - Warning: The Nox Sleep Assessment Systems are intended as an aid in diagnosis of sleep disorders.
-The systems must be used in conjunction with other methods of assessing clinical signs and symptoms. - ▶ Note: Automatic analysis may be less accurate than analysis conducted by trained physician.
-The result of the automatic analysis/scoring must always be manually verified by the trained physician prior to diagnosis. - ▶ Warning: Derived signals calculated by Noxturnal, especially heart rate and respiratory rate from the underlying electrocardiogram (ECG) and respiratory effort signals, are not validated for patients with diaphragm pacing/phrenic nerve stimulators. - ▶ Warning: The pressure column in the Positive Airway Pressure (PAP) Overview section of the PAP report and the Polysomnography (PSG) PAP report represents the mask pressure of the corresponding device and NOT the Set Pressure of the device. - ▶ Caution: U.S. federal law restricts this device to sale by, or on the order of, a physician. - Warning: The Nox A1, T3 and T3s Recorders shall under no circumstances be connected to the USB port on the PC while applied to the patient.
+The systems must be used in conjunction with other methods of assessing clinical signs and symptoms. - Note: Automatic analysis may be less accurate than analysis conducted by trained physician.
+The result of the automatic analysis/scoring must always be manually verified by the trained physician prior to diagnosis. - Warning: Derived signals calculated by Noxturnal, especially heart rate and respiratory rate from the underlying electrocardiogram (ECG) and respiratory effort signals, are not validated for patients with diaphragm pacing/phrenic nerve stimulators. - Warning: The pressure column in the Positive Airway Pressure (PAP) Overview section of the PAP report and the Polysomnography (PSG) PAP report represents the mask pressure of the corresponding device and NOT the Set Pressure of the device. - Warning: The Nox A1, A1s, T3 and T3s Recorders shall under no circumstances be connected to the USB port on the PC while applied to the patient.
 This could result in electroshock to the patient and serious harm.

-▶ Please read this manual carefully before use, especially sections marked with an exclamation mark.
+Please read this manual carefully before use, especially sections marked with an exclamation mark.